microsoftgraph/microsoft-graph-docs-contrib/concepts/people-example.md

 In order for User C to appear, the profile owner must be in a relatively small group/DL with that user that is public (meaning the membership list is available in the directory).

-People external to the organization will not show on the profile owner's list.
-People they email or meet with, but who are not part of the same organization, will not show up in the Working with section.
+People external to the organization do not show on the profile owner's list.
+People they email or meet with, but who are not part of the same organization, do not show up as people the owner works with either.